AnnKruQA/PORTFOLIO/README.md

 #### Cherry-IT COLT 2/2023

-My role in the project: creating test cases, reporting defects in Jira.
+My role in the project: creating test cases and reporting defects in Jira.

-Toools: Trello, Jira, Git, Slack
+Tools: Trello, Jira, Git, Slack

 #### Green Digital Skills

 The project: application for local exchange of used books.

-My role in the project: defining main functionalities of the application, designing a user journey map, enumerating positive actions and habits the application could help create and shape.
+My role in the project: defining the main functionalities of the application, designing a user journey map, and enumerating positive actions and habits the application could help create and shape.

-Tools: MS Word, Power Point, Slack, Google Meet
+Tools: MS Word, PowerPoint, Slack, Google Meet

 ### My test cases